The Best Digital SLR For Closeups |

-If you love making the tiny appear larger than life, then you'll do well with the best digital SLR for closeups.
+If you love making the tiny appear immense, then the best digital SLR for closeups is for you.

-To talk about specific cameras in this category is a bit misleading, since the ability to take closeup photos has more to do with the lens than with the camera.
+Talking about cameras here is a bit misleading since capturing great closeups has more to do with the lens than with the camera.

 Closeup = Macro